-A look at the different forms of procurement available to local authorities, together with the most appropriate form of contract for each procurement option.
+- Part One – Introduction: overview of the different forms of procurement available to local authorities, together with the most appropriate form of contract for each procurement option

-This part looks at appointing professionals and the forms of appointment available together with key issues to consider before entering into appointments.
+- Part Four – Professional Appointments: appointing professionals, the forms of appointment available and what to consider before entering into appointments

 To discuss any of your training requirements, please contact Stefan Harris-Wright.